Directed by: James DeMonaco || Produced by: Jason Blum, Sebastien K. Lemercier, Michael Bay, Andrew Form, Bradley Fuller

 Running Time: (1) 85 minutes (2) 103 minutes (3) 105 minutes

 Most every wide-release American horror film seems to be produced by Blumhouse Productions, these days.
-From the Paranormal Activity series (2009-2014) to Insidious (2011, 2013, 2015) to Sinister (2012, 2015), if you pick a random shoddy scary movie produced in the last ten years in the English language, there’s a good chance it will be at least funded in part by Blumhouse.
+From the Paranormal Activity series (2009-2014) to Insidious (2011, 2013, 2015) to Sinister (2012, 2015), if you pick a random shoddy scary movie produced in the last ten years in the English language, there’s a good chance it will be funded at least in part by Blumhouse.

 One of the few properties native to the quasi-independent label of which I am a fan is James DeMonaco’s The Purge.
 While its original 2013 release was considered a small-scale letdown, its intriguing premise of a near-future police-state America in which crime is legal for one day each year, was captivating.
-Each of the three films released thus far play more like dark, action-thrillers with obvious political overtones than straightforward horror pictures, but many will admit fewer nightmares scarier than contending with one’s social enemies, angst-ridden neighbors, or that crazy cat-lady down the straight during an all-night crime-spree.
+Each of the three films released thus far play more like dark action-thrillers with obvious political overtones than straightforward horror pictures, but many will admit fewer nightmares scarier than contending with one’s social enemies, angst-ridden neighbors, or that crazy cat-lady down the straight during an all-night crime-spree.

 Cinematographically speaking, DeMonaco’s films are almost identical, emphasizing nighttime photography, handheld camerawork, and a variety of cinematic violence (e.g. hand-to-hand combat, shootouts, slasher gore-FX, etc.) to please both ultraviolent action-junkies and horror fans alike.
 Slow-motion sequences and creative costume-designs abound, providing unrelenting dark tone and a plethora of memorable imagery in each installment.